RasaHQ/rasa/docs/config.rst

     ``["init_spacy", "ner_spacy", "ner_synonyms"]``

 :Description:
     The pipeline used for training.
 Can either be a template (passing a string) or a list of components (array).
+For all available templates, see :ref:`section_pipeline`.

 language
 ~~~~~~~~